skrey/yellow-extensions/features/language/README.md

 ## How to add a language

 Download a [language file](#languages) and copy it into your `system/plugins` folder.
 To change the language of your website, open file `system/config/config.ini` and change the `Language` setting.
 A different language can be defined in the settings at the top of each page, for example `Language: en`.
 [Learn more](https://developers.datenstrom.se/help/adjusting-system#system-settings).

-## How to configure text

-The text settings can be configured in file `system/config/text.ini`.
-For example text that is displayed on your website and the date format.
-The default text is defined in the corresponding language file.
-This text can be customised in the text settings.
-[Learn more](https://developers.datenstrom.se/help/adjusting-system#text-settings).

 ## Languages